Kayaking & Paddling in Marquette

 Navigating Local Rivers & Streams

-In addition to lakes, Marquette is home to various streams and rivers perfect for water rafting, canoeing, fishing, and lazy floats.
-Au Train river offers its visitors 2–4-hour long trails through the sandy backlands of Lake Superior, or kayak through Chocolay River into Lake Superior.
-Dead River Basin, located just outside Marquette, is a great option for those interested in fishing or easy paddling.
+In addition to lakes, Marquette County is home to various streams and rivers perfect for water rafting, canoeing, fishing, and lazy floats.
+Kayak through the Chocolay River into Lake Superior.
+Dead River Basin is a great option for those interested in fishing or easy paddling.
+Au Train river just outside of Marquette offers its visitors 2–4-hour long trails through the sandy backlands of Lake Superior.

-Pictured Rocks National Lakeshore is one of the most visited geological sites here in Michigan.
-The array of vibrant colors ingrained in the rock formations create a stunning natural art piece that lines the coast of Lake Superior.
+Pictured Rocks National Lakeshore is one of the most visited geological sites in Michigan and is only 40 minutes from Marquette by car.
+The array of vibrant colors ingrained in the rock formations creates a stunning natural art piece that lines the coast of Lake Superior.
 Though boat tours and hiking trails are available to see the rocks, kayaking to the site gives it new life.
 Guided tours are also available at the site, but must be reserved prior to your arrival.
 Kayaking to Pictured Rocks is the ultimate Michigan summer experience and is great fun for the entire family.